microsoft/vscode-docs/docs/editor/intellisense.md

 ![parameter info](images/intellisense/paramater_info.png)

-> **Tip:** When applicable, a language service will surface the underlying types in the quick info and method signatures.
+When applicable, a language service will surface the underlying types in the quick info and method signatures.
 In the image above, you can see several `any` types.
 Because JavaScript is dynamic and doesn't need or enforce types, `any` suggests that the variable can be of any type.

 ## Types of Completions